Study of the U.S. Institutes for Scholars

 The Study of the U.S. Institute on Contemporary American Literature surveys contemporary American writers and writing in a variety of genres and investigates how the themes explored in those works reflect larger currents within contemporary American society and culture.
 Seminars, lectures, and discussions address broad themes such as: the transition from modernism to postmodernism; questions of race, history and identity; and cultural scripting and rescripting.
 In investigating these topics, participants are exposed not only to the present diversity of the American literary landscape but to writers who represent a departure from that tradition and are establishing new directions for American literature.

-Participants travel to Los Angeles, San Francisco, and Washington, D.C. where they participate in seminars conducted by a variety of authors, observe a theatrical production, and visit sites that bear significance in American Literature.
+A study tour takes participants to Los Angeles, San Francisco, CA; and Washington, D.C. where they participate in seminars conducted by a variety of authors, attend a theatrical production, and visit sites related to their assigned readings.

 SUSI on Journalism and Media